 When you follow prices, you attempt to find levels where prices congregate.
 During a trading day, you will find spots were equilibrium has been reached, but when this changes and prices move, they usually slice through either support or resistance.
 You can use a daily low or high as short term resistance, or a weekly or monthly low or high.
 Many technicians use trend lines.

 Trend lines connect points.
 The more points that are connected, the stronger the support or resistance created by a trend line.
 Trend lines can be horizontal, upward sloping or downward sloping.
 When a trend line forms resistance, the most common trend line is a downward sloping trend line.
-When a trend line forms support, and upward sloping line is the most popular trend line to use.
+Moreover, when a trend line forms support, and upward sloping line is the most popular trend line to use.
 When the slope of a trend line is broken, the market is on the move.
 The breakout or breakdown, which follows a close above or below a trend line changes market sentiment, as the equilibrium is broken.

 A moving average is the average of a security over a specific period and is often used as a level that is considered support or resistance.
 Moving averages tell you were prices were on average, and are calculated by dropping the last date in the average when a new date is added.
 For example, a 5-day moving average is calculated by averaging the last 5-days and on day 6, you would drop day one.

 Bollinger bands combine moving averages, and the standard deviations of the security, to define a distribution of the security over a period that you choose.
 This means that the study, which was introduced by John Bollinger, encapsulated 95% of all the history over the period you chose and shows you and upward band, known as the Bollinger band high, and a lower band, known as the Bollinger band low.